Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

     `

 In that case, the assets will not be preloaded at all.
-This makes for a faster starting game.
+This makes for a game that starts faster.

 # Common Issues